-A writing group I joined last year has been attempting to start up a proper book club.
+A writing group I joined last year has started a little book club.
 Being a literary fiction group it’s hard to get many active people much less a book everyone can agree to read.
-This month our mods decided that we should just bite the bullet and get the ball rolling on the book club format by starting with something simple and any book with only three chapters is a perfect option for group discussion.
+This month our mods decided that we should just bite the bullet by starting with something simple and any book with only three chapters is a perfect option for group discussion.

 There will be spoilers.

-This book was written in 1953, so we’ve all had plenty of time to read it.
+This book was written in 1953 so we’ve all had plenty of time to read it.
 I read it for the first and last time in high school which was 20 years ago.
-Most of the key stuff I remember because it’s such an iconic work but there were some things I didn’t or concepts that were totally lost on me at 15 vs 35.
+Most of the key stuff I remember because it’s such an iconic work, but there were some things I didn’t recall or the concepts were totally lost on me at 15 vs 35.
 I’ve not seen the new HBO show yet but we watched the 60’s movie back in school.

 Fahrenheit 451: Section 1

-Starts off with a big meaty first paragraph that tells us what ol’ Guy does for a living right after that well known first sentence “It’ was a pleasure to burn.”
-And it seems like this paragraph is the last time he ever finds pleasure in it cuz it’s all downhill from here for our Montag.
+Starts off with a big meaty first paragraph that tells us what Guy does for a living right after that well known first sentence “It’ was a pleasure to burn.”
+It seems like this paragraph is the last time he ever finds pleasure in it cuz it’s all downhill from here for our Montag.

 Mildred spends all day watching interactive reality TV shows on the walls at full volume.
 When not watching what I can only assume to be the equivalent of Arrow/Flash/Vampire Diaries/Supernatural all day she has her earpods in listening to podcasts.
 Nothing wrong with this, all things in moderation, but she does this 24/7.
 Montag is trying to talk to her about her overdose and she just ignores him or flat out refuses to believe it happened.
 Imagine trying to do literally anything in your house with your wife while four TV’s are playing garbage shows at max volume 24/7.
 When Montag has a panic attack over having burned an old lady alive in her house the day before she just asks him if he is gonna go to work later that day anyway.
 By the end of the chapter Montag shows her his secret book stash in the house and she finally shows some response to the world even if it’s just shrieking.
 Bradbury did a good job of making her an empty husk of a human being.
 You would expect a wife to be concerned if her husband was sick, or remove her headphones he talks to her.
 She does none of this.